IvanJosipovic/OIDC-Guard/README.md

   - Reply Url: https://{hostname}/signin-oidc
   - Scopes: openid profile
   - Grant Type: Authorization Code
-- Note down the ClientID and ClientSecret as it will be needed in the Helm Chart
+- Note down the ClientID and ClientSecret as they will be needed in the Helm Chart

 ### Configure Helm Values